jayant1628/Briefking_J/README.md

  - *Audio_denoising.py* : Denoises the audio
  - *Speech_to_Text.py*: Converts speech to text
  - *BriefKing.jpeg* : Logo of BriefKing
- - *Jayant_BriefKing* : Contains the documentation and notes.
+ - *Jayant_BriefKing.pdf* : Contains the documentation and notes.